BDC Hamburger Icon

 • Ask the influencer questions.

 Get on their radar so they recognize you and your brand when you pitch a partnership deal.
-Give yourself at least two to three months before moving the relationship forward.
+Give yourself at least two to three months before you move the relationship forward.

-Follower counts are an important metric but finding an influencer with an engaged social media audience is critical.
-Check their comments to gauge how invested their followers are in their content.
+Follower counts are an important metric, but it's essential to find an influencer with an engaged social media audience.
+Check their comments to gauge how invested their followers are in the influencer's content.

 3. Research the influencer’s expected compensation.

-Typically, the bigger the audience, the more likely the influencer will expect monetary compensation for product promotions.
+Typically, the bigger the influencer’s audience is, the more likely it is that they will expect monetary compensation for product promotions.
 Learn each influencer’s rates.
 If you pitch them with a free product offer and they expect $500 a post, you’ll likely be rejected.

-Nanoinfluencers — content creators with 1,000 to 10,000 followers — are more likely to promote your product without money changing hands.
-If you have a large following on their favorite platform, you can offer reciprocal shout-outs — you promote the influencer to your followers and they do the same.
-Another option is negotiating a smaller upfront fee plus a performance bonus.
-According to the State of Influencer Marketing Report, 53 percent of influencer contracts pay influencers based on a sales percentage.
+Nano-influencers — content creators with 1,000 to 10,000 followers — may be more likely to promote your product without receiving monetary compensation, but it depends on their engagement levels and niche.
+If you have a large following on their favorite platform, you can offer reciprocal shout-outs — you promote the influencer to your followers, and they do the same.
+Another option is to negotiate a smaller upfront fee plus a performance bonus.

 4. Create the perfect pitch to your influencer.

-After building the foundation of a solid relationship, it’s time to pitch your idea to your social media influencer.
-Ensure you take a personalized approach that shows you’ve done your research.
+After you build the foundation of a solid relationship, it’s time to pitch your idea to your social media influencer.
+Take a personalized approach that shows you’ve done your research.

 Here are some best practices for pitching a social media influencer:

-• Offer to update the influencer’s outdated content: With this tactic, you contact the influencer to point out old statistics or broken links.
-Tell them you’ve got new content that could replace their outdated content.
-Emphasize that you appreciate what the influencer does and want to help them have the latest content.
+• Offer to update the influencer’s outdated content.
+With this tactic, you contact the influencer to point out old statistics or broken links.
+Tell them you have new content that could replace their outdated content, and emphasize that you appreciate what the influencer does and want to help them have the latest content.

-• Create exclusive content for the influencer: Exclusive content is a surefire way to get an influencer to notice you.
-Influencers like to share popular content like infographics or videos.
+• Create exclusive content for the influencer.
+Exclusive content is a surefire way to get an influencer to notice you.
+Influencers like to share popular content such as infographics or videos.
 As a bonus, you’ll build links back to your website from an authoritative domain.

-• Write a guest post for the influencer: Guest posting is another popular tactic to build product exposure and help you get links back to your site.
-When pitching a guest post idea, research the influencer’s blogs and subject matter.
-Keep your post relevant to the conversation.
+• Write a guest post for the influencer.
+Guest posting is another popular tactic for building product exposure and helping you get links back to your site.
+When you pitch a guest post idea, research the influencer’s blogs and subject matter.
+Keep your post relevant to the influencer’s niche and audience interests.

-• Send the influencer product samples: If you sell physical products, ask the influencer if you can send samples for them to review and discuss.
+• Send the influencer product samples.
+If you sell physical products, ask the influencer if you can send samples for them to review and discuss.
+Ensure that the product aligns with their interests and maintains a high standard of quality to make a positive impression.
 Everyone loves a freebie, so this tactic has a high success rate.

 • Keep your communication concise.